tomaslrcode/JavaScript_Projects/IMDB Database Query Page Project/README.md

 # Breakdown of Project

-I made this app using the Express Framework, Node.js, built ejs template so that you can add the code to your site.
+I made this app using the Express Framework, Node.js, made some ejs templates so that it can be added to any site.
 There was no style page added a ejs template can be made to their your liking.

 # Things You Will Need To install